-Figure 48: Religious-based (dis)agreement with the statement "I would make it clear he/she (gay or lesbian schoolmate) should keep his/her hands off me" (percentages calculated per category)
+Figure 29: Religious-based (dis)agreement with the statement "I would make it clear he/she (gay or lesbian schoolmate) should keep his/her hands off me"

-Figure 48 shows that a large majority of the Muslims students would make it explicitly clear to gay and lesbian students that they should keep their hands of them.
+Figure 23 shows that a large majority of the Muslims students would make it explicitly clear to gay and lesbian students that they should keep their hands of them.
 There is only a small minority who thinks this is rude and disagrees with this type of behaviour.